chuajiesheng/reloop/Docs/source/quick_reference.rst

 Reloop
 -----------

-This Quick Reference should give you an overview about the available language features of RLP.
-For a full code documentation, please visit our :ref:`reference page<reference>`.
+This Quick Reference will provide you with an overview about the available language features of Relational Linear Programming.
+For a more in depth code documentation, please visit our :ref:`reference page<reference>`.

 Reloop comes with a powerful modelling language for relational linear programs: RLP.